-The clock generator is an embedded PLL that takes a byte-rate reference clock (CKW) and multiplies it by 10 to create a bit rate clock for driving the serial shifter.
-The byte rate reference comes from CKW, the rising edge of which clocks data into the input register.
-This clock must be a crystal referenced pulse stream that has a frequency between the minimum and maximum specified for the HOTLink transmitter/receiver pair.
-Signals controlled by this block form the bit clock and the timing signals that control internal data transfers between the input register and the shifter.
+The clock generator is an embedded phase-locked loop (PLL) that takes a byte-rate reference clock (CKW) and multiplies it by ten (10) to create a bit rate clock for driving the serial shifter.
+The byte rate reference comes from CKW, the rising edge of which clocks data into the Input register.
+This clock must be a crystal referenced pulse stream that has a frequency between the minimum and maximum specified for the HOTLink Transmitter/Receiver pair.
+Signals controlled by this block form the bit clock and the timing signals that control internal data transfers between the Input register and the Shifter.

-The read pulse (\overline{RP}) is derived from the feedback counter used in the PLL multiplier.
+The read pulse (RP) is derived from the feedback counter used in the PLL multiplier.
 It is a byte-rate pulse stream with the proper phase and pulse widths to allow transfer of data from an asynchronous FIFO.
 Pulse width is independent of CKW duty cycle, since proper phase and duty cycle is maintained by the PLL.
-The RP pulse stream ensures correct data transfers between asynchronous FIFOs and the transmitter input latch with no external logic.
+The RP pulse stream will insure correct data transfers between asynchronous FIFOs and the transmitter input latch with no external logic.